David Foster Wallace: Early life and education

-David Foster Wallace was born in Ithaca, New York, to Sally Jean Wallace (' Foster) and James Donald Wallace.
-The family moved to Champaign–Urbana, Illinois, where he was raised along with his younger sister, Amy Wallace-Havens.
+David Foster Wallace was born in Ithaca, New York, to Sally Jean Wallace and James D. Wallace.
+The family moved to Champaign–Urbana, Illinois, where he and his younger sister, Amy, were raised.
 His father was a philosophy professor at the University of Illinois Urbana-Champaign.
 His mother was an English professor at Parkland College, a community college in Champaign, which recognized her work with a "Professor of the Year" award in 1996.
-From fourth grade, Wallace lived with his family in Urbana, where he attended Yankee Ridge Elementary School, Brookens Junior High School and Urbana High School.
+From fourth grade, Wallace lived with his family in Urbana, where he attended Yankee Ridge Elementary School, Brookens Junior High School, and Urbana High School.

 As an adolescent, Wallace was a regionally ranked junior tennis player.
 He wrote about this period in the essay "Derivative Sport in Tornado Alley", originally published in Harper's Magazine as "Tennis, Trigonometry, Tornadoes".
 Although his parents were atheists, Wallace twice attempted to join the Catholic Church, but "flunk[ed] the period of inquiry".
 He later attended a Mennonite church.

 Wallace attended Amherst College, his father's alma mater, where he majored in English and philosophy and graduated summa cum laude in 1985.
 Among other extracurricular activities, he participated in glee club; his sister recalls that he "had a lovely singing voice".
 In studying philosophy, Wallace pursued modal logic and mathematics, and presented in 1985 a senior thesis in philosophy and modal logic that was awarded the Gail Kennedy Memorial Prize and posthumously published as Fate, Time, and Language: An Essay on Free Will (2010).

 Wallace adapted his honors thesis in English as the manuscript of his first novel, The Broom of the System (1987), and committed to being a writer.
 He told David Lipsky: "Writing The Broom of the System, I felt like I was using 97 percent of me, whereas philosophy was using 50 percent."
 Wallace completed a Master of Fine Arts degree in creative writing at the University of Arizona in 1987.
-He moved to Massachusetts to attend graduate school in philosophy at Harvard University, but soon left the program.
+He moved back to Massachusetts to attend graduate school in philosophy at Harvard University in fall 1989, but soon left the program.